-Across the capital more than 800 buildings will open their doors, alongside a programme of free neighbourhood walks and architect-led tours.
+Across the capital hundreds of buildings will open their doors on September 21-22, alongside a programme of free neighbourhood walks and architect-led tours.

 Battersea Townhouse and Studio.
-A four-storey townhouse flooded with natural light providing a living and working space.
+A four-storey architecturally redesigned townhouse flooded with natural light providing a living and working space.

 Emanuel School, Battersea.
 The former Royal Patriotic orphanage has been a school since 1883.